Avaiga/taipy-getting-started-core/step_05/ReadMe.md

     ```

 Cycles are created depending on the _creation_date_ of scenarios.
-In the example below, _creation_data_ are defined but their value is normally the date of when the scenario was created.
+In the example below, _creation_date_ are defined but their value is normally the date of when the scenario was created.

 ```python
 tp.Core().run()